import psychopg2

 There are also two common error codes.
 4xx

-codes indicate that there’s a problem with your request and the API couldn’t understand what you were asking.
+codes indicate a problem with your request and the API couldn’t understand what you were asking.
 5xx

-codes indicate that your request was fine, but some sort of error happened in processing your request.
+codes indicate that your request was fine, but some error happened in processing your request.

 See Appendix D for a table of common HTTP codes.